 Travel Tip: The crowds reach an all-time peak in July and August.
 Go at another time of year if possible.
 If not go early or later in the day.

 Favorite Elaborate Castle in Germany: Herrenchiemsee New Palace

 It’s decadence at its finest.
 It’s even housed on its own island (Herren Island) on the Chiemsee.
 Photos are not permitted inside.
 But the exterior hints at the luxury waiting inside.
 Not surprisingly it’s also a popular castle so it’s best to go off-season when possible.

-Another favourite of mine is King Ludwig’s hunting castle.
+Another favorite of mine is King Ludwig’s hunting castle.
 You’ll have to hike up to see it but the surroundings are stunning.

 Favorite Small Castle in Germany: Lichtenstein Castle

 Lichtenstein Castle is sometimes referred to as Neuschwanstein’s Little Brother.
 They’re both white castles, although Lichtenstein is a much smaller castle.
 But to be fair it is only a hunting castle.

 What it lacks up for in size it makes up for by perilously clinging to the edge of a limestone cliff.

 Favorite Castle Tour in Germany: Ludwigsburg Palace

 After a while, many castle tours seem to blur together.
 But not the Ludwigsburg Palace tour.
 On the tour, visitors learn all about the secret lives of royalty.
 That includes Duke Eberhard’s libido which unfortunately was reserved for his mistresses.
 His poor wife.
 Or perhaps she was relieved?